 Interrupt the humdrum of your daily routine by doing something different, anything at all.
 It could be as simple as reading a book, watching a comedy series or attending a concert.

 Do something out of the ordinary to break up the monotony and keep things fresh and interesting for yourself.
 This will allow your brain to concentrate on something new for a change and offer a brief break from your regular obligations.
 You may even be able to gain some new perspectives by doing something different and apply the newfound learning to your work.

 4. seek support from others

-Something that tends to happen to people suffering from burnout is isolation, as they are too often mentally and emotionally drained to keep up with their social relations.
+Something that tends to happen to people suffering from burnout is isolation, as they are too often emotionally and mentally exhausted to keep up with their social relations.

-However, it is worth noting that isolating yourself from your support system is extremely detrimental to your mental health.
-Find time to reconnect with some friends you’ve lost touch with or make an effort to join your colleagues for lunch instead of eating alone at your desk.
-Some support from others may be just what you need to break out of the burnout cycle.
+However, it is worth noting that isolating yourself from your support system is extremely detrimental to your mental well-being.
+Find time to reconnect with friends and make an effort to join your colleagues for lunch instead of eating alone at your desk.
+Their support may be exactly what you need for your burnout recovery.

-If you are experiencing symptoms that interfere with how you lead your life, it is important to seek professional help.
-Working with a healthcare professional can help you manage and reduce your symptoms as safely as possible.
+If you are experiencing burnout symptoms that interfere with how you lead your life, it is important to seek professional help.
+Working with a healthcare and medical professional like a therapist can help you manage and reduce your symptoms as safely as possible.

 a new environment may be what it takes